 Family first … (from left) Tanya Plibersek, daughter Anna, husband Michael Coutts-Trotter and sons Louis and Joseph.
 Photo: Supplied

-Her father, Joseph, had built the family's first house himself, returning at weekends from the Snowy Mountains where he, like thousands of other migrant men, was employed on the nation-building hydro-electric scheme.
+Her father, Joseph, had built the family's first house himself, returning at weekends from the Snowy Mountains where he was employed on the nation-building hydro-electric scheme.
 But when Tanya was born, the adored little sister to her older brothers Ray, 12, and Phillip, 10, the family moved to a larger place in the same suburb.
 Joseph Plibersek spent the rest of his working life as a plumber at Qantas, while his wife, Rose, maintained their home.
 The family was incredibly close; they spoke Slovenian at home, and the parents could scarcely contain their pride in their clever children.

 Both of Tanya's parents had been peasant farmers in Slovenia.
 Her mother, Rosalija Repic, worked as a farm labourer from the age of 13 after being kicked out of home by an abusive stepmother.
 Tanya is still overwhelmed by her mother's bravery: she escaped to Italy, applied to emigrate and, in her early 20s, with no English, travelled alone to Australia and worked as a domestic and in factories until, one night at a Slovenian dance at Paddington Town Hall in December 1956, she met Joze Plibersek.

 There is a family photo that shows Joze, aged about 10, barefoot, standing beside a bullock hauling a wooden plough steered by his father.
-The boy's job was to feed and take the farm animals out into the fields before trudging seven kilometres down the mountain to school.
 Like his future wife, he also escaped - to Austria - and after being detained for some months was accepted as an immigrant to distant Australia.
 On May 9, 1953, along with other displaced persons, he sailed from Bremerhaven in Germany.
 On arrival he was sent to work as an indentured labourer on the Broken Hill railway.

-Joze and Rosalija became Joseph and Rose; they married in May 1957 and over the next 12 years had three children; when Joseph died, aged 80, in April, he had lived long enough to see his youngest child sworn in as a cabinet minister.
+Joze and Rosalija became Joseph and Rose; they married in May 1957 and over the next 12 years had three children.
+When Joseph died, aged 80, he had lived long enough to see his youngest child sworn in as a cabinet minister.

 Plibersek was elected to Federal Parliament on October 3, 1998, along with 15 other women including Julia Gillard, Nicola Roxon, Anna Burke, Cheryl Kernot (as a Labor MP) and, on the Liberal side, Julie Bishop.
 Fourteen years later, despite the encroachment of the Greens into inner-city politics and a rising Liberal vote due to wealthy people settling in places like Balmain, Sydney is still safe for Plibersek.
-In the 2010 federal election, she won 67.07 per cent of the vote after preferences were distributed.
 She is so popular in Sydney that, according to a colleague, people who are not party members work for her on election day.
 "The seat is absolutely safe as long as she's the member," says a federal colleague.

 The quality people most talk about when describing Plibersek is her calmness.
 "She doesn't panic when things go wrong," says Lynelle Briggs, the former CEO of Medicare.
 Plibersek's composure is one reason for her huge popularity on the ABC's Q&A program.
-She, along with Malcolm Turnbull and Christopher Pyne, is the show's most invited guest.
 "People appreciate that she keeps her cool even when the debate gets heated," says Peter McEvoy, the program's executive producer.
 "Her responses aren't glib or pre-packaged - when she answers a difficult question you can see she's wrestling with the difficulties."

 But Plibersek also provokes extreme reactions in people.
-Some use words like "adore" and "love" to describe their feelings for her.
-Her childhood mentor Hazel Wilson, now 85, says, "Tanya is loved by all women.
-Old women look on her as a daughter and younger women want her as a mentor."
-Yet I have also heard her described as "a complete fake", "a show pony", "completely lazy", as having "no personal loyalty" and as "totally nutty - there's nothing she wouldn't do".
+Some use words like "adore" and "love" to describe their feelings for her, yet I have also heard her described as "a complete fake", "a show pony", "completely lazy", as having "no personal loyalty" and as "totally nutty - there's nothing she wouldn't do".

 "It's like there's two Tanyas," says someone who has watched her closely over the years.
 A more dispassionate observer tells me it is "dangerous to underrate her because she's such a nice person [and think] that she's not sharp as a razor".
 And behind the pleasant demeanour there is a steeliness, as a statutory agency head discovered when Plibersek told her to "just suck it up" when she complained about changes to her area.